Student Accounts Office

-Students will be responsible for managing all bank account information via our new online portal, EagleNet.
-Our new electronic process is as easy as 1- 2- 3.
+Students will be responsible for managing all bank account information via, online portal, EagleNet.
+Our electronic process is as easy as 1- 2- 3.
 You can now add, delete, or makes changes to your bank account information online!

 Returned (Bad) Check Policy

 Any check returned to Life University due to insufficient funds, payment stopped or a closed account, may result in disciplinary action against the student, including possible disenrollment.
 The issuance of a check that is returned may constitute deposit account fraud under Georgia law, which is either a misdemeanor or a felony, depending on the circumstances.
 Punishment for a misdemeanor conviction may include a fine ranging from $100 to $1,000 and imprisonment for a period not to exceed twelve months.
 Punishment for a felony may include a fine of $1,000 and imprisonment for a period of one to five years.

 The issuer of a returned check is subject to a service charge of $50.